Christopher Loria

-Christopher Joseph "Gus" Loria (born July 9, 1960, in Belmont, Massachusetts) is a retired United States Marine Corps Colonel and a medically retired NASA astronaut.
+Christopher Joseph "Gus" Loria (born July 9, 1960) is a retired United States Marine Corps Colonel and a medically retired NASA astronaut.
 He was originally scheduled to fly on STS-113 as pilot; however, he was grounded from spaceflight due to a severe back injury.

 Personal

-Colonel "CJ" Loria was born in Belmont, Massachusetts.
-His mother, Joan Loria, resides in Maple Plain, Minnesota and his father, Robert L. Loria is deceased.
+Colonel "CJ" Loria was born in Newton, Massachusetts.
+His mother, Joan Loria, is deceased and his father, Robert L. Loria is deceased.

 Education

 Loria graduated from Belmont High School in 1978 and the U.S. Naval Academy Preparatory School in 1979.
 He entered the U.S. Naval Academy shortly after and graduated with a Bachelor of Science degree in general engineering in 1983, and is a Distinguished Hispanic graduate of the Naval Academy.
 He later completed 30 credits of coursework toward a Master of Science degree in aeronautical engineering at the Florida Institute of Technology.
 In 2004 he earned a Master in Public Administration from the John F. Kennedy School of Government at Harvard University where he was twice selected as a Harvard University Fellow.
 As a Fellow he worked on clean energy technology, and sequestration.
 In June 2008 he earned an Executive Certificate in Business Management and Leadership from the MIT Sloan School of Management.